Cedar Fair and Six Flags will merge to create a playtime powerhouse in North America

 The company’s newly formed board will include six directors from Cedar Fair and six directors from Six Flags.

-The new, combined company will be headquartered in Charlotte, North Carolina, and will keep significant finance and administrative operations in Sandusky, Ohio, where Cedar Fair is based.
+The company will be headquartered in Charlotte, North Carolina, and will keep significant finance and administrative operations in Sandusky, Ohio, where Cedar Fair is based.

 Six Flags is now based in Arlington, Texas.